- Human Resources

 - Student Disability

 All summer students have access to disability support services, offered through the University's division of Student Affairs.
 If a student approaches you about a disability issue, you should refer them to the Academic Resource Center (ARC) on campus.
 We also encourage you to provide all students with information related to ARC and the services available to them via your course syllabus.

 - Student Health Issues

-If the student is attending a credit course, you may assign the student an Incomplete until he/she makes up the missing material.
+If the student is attending a credit course, you may assign the student an Incomplete until they make up the missing material.
 A Request for an Incomplete form must be completed and submitted to the student's dean for review and approval.
 All Incompletes for the summer term must be resolved and assigned a final grade by November 30.
 Please contact the Office of the University Registrar for assistance with grade submission.

 Teaching Policies & Resources

 All summer instructors are expected to post a current syllabus to GU360 by February 1.
-Please consult the SCS Faculty Teaching Guide for a syllabus checklist and requirements.

 - Roster Verification

 You may view your class roster in MyAccess.
 Please verify your class roster's accuracy no later than the end of your first week of classes.
 Please report to the Summer Sessions team any students who are appearing on your roster but who have failed to attend classes during the first week as well as any students who are attending your class but are not yet appearing on your class roster.
 Roster verifications should be sent to email@example.com.

 - Daily Attendance